-Northwest Power and Conservation Planning Council.
+Northwest Power and Conservation Council.
 1988.
-Protected Areas Amendments and Response to Comments.
-Document 88-22.
+Protected areas amendments and response to comments.
 Portland, Oregon.
+Council Document 88-22 (September 14, 1988).

 The Protected Areas Amendments Document was prepared in an effort to rebuild fish and wildlife populations that had been affected by hydroelectric development.
 The Council derived its authority from the NWPPA, which required the Council to develop a program to "protect, mitigate, and enhance fish and wildlife, including related spawning grounds and habitat."
 The final protected areas proposal is a formal amendment to the Council's Columbia River Basin Fish and Wildlife Program (covering the Columbia River basin) and to the Northwest Power Plan.